top of page

 > The Orion mission carried our payload onboard NASA's first Artemis mission, orbiting the Moon and returning to Earth.

-> The Peregrine mission refers to our payload onboard NASA's Peregrine Mission One by Astrobotic Technology, consisting of content, both analog and digital, in three separate DHL MoonBox canisters.
-Targeted for an archival landing but set back by an equipment anomaly, it reached lunar space and, in a controlled re-entry, burned up in Earth's atmosphere. â€‹â€‹â€‹
+> The Peregrine mission refers to our payload onboard NASA's Peregrine Mission One by Astrobotic Technology, consisting of analog and digital payloads in three separate DHL MoonBox canisters.
+The mission was set back by an equipment anomaly, reaching lunar space but ending in a controlled re-entry burn in Earth's atmosphere. â€‹â€‹â€‹

-> The Nova mission refers to collection of RGB work on a NanoFiche layer alongside projects from the Long Now, Barrelhand, and StamperTech, as well as content for 674 Lunagrams, part of the Lunaprise disc on Intuitive Machines' Odysseus lander.
+> The Nova mission refers to collection of RGB work on a data layer alongside the Long Now, Barrelhand, and StamperTech, as well as content for 674 Lunagrams, part of the NanoFiche stack on Intuitive Machines' Odysseus lander.

-Also on the Nova mission, one of the Moon cameras on Odysseus - developed by the International Lunar Observatory Association and Canadensys, which provided images from the transit to and landing on the Moon the camera - is named 'Lunar Codex' in honor of our project.
+On the same mission, one of the cameras on Odysseus - developed by the International Lunar Observatory Association and Canadensys, which provided images from the transit to and landing on the Moon the camera - is named 'Lunar Codex' in honor of our project.

-> The Serenity mission is associated with our payload launched alongside partners of the NASA CLPS-TO-19D mission, targeted for a landing in the Mare Crisium region of the Moon.
+> The Serenity mission is associated with our payload launched alongside partners of the NASA CLPS-TO-19D mission, targeted for a landing in the Mare Crisium region on the far side of the Moon.

-> The Minerva mission rideshares with the NASA PRIME-1 launch, targeted for a landing in the south pole region of the Moon.
+> The Minerva mission rideshares with the NASA PRIME-1 launch, targeted for a landing near Shackleton Ridge in the southern polar region of the Moon.

 > The Polaris mission is our mission associated with an Astrobotic Griffin launch previously slated to carry NASA's VIPER rover, now carrying an alternate payload, targeting the Nobile Crater, in the vicinity of the Lunar South Pole.